elenaf9/RIOT-rs-applications/README.md

 laze build -C benchmarks/<BENCHMARK> -b <BOARD> [-s <FEAT>] -s <REV> run
 ```

-- \<BOARD> may be any of the supported boards in RIOT-rs.
+- \<BOARD> may be any of the supported boards in Ariel OS.
 However, we only tested the following boards:
     - rpi-pico
     - espressif-esp32-s3-wroom-1
 - \<FEAT>: single-core | dual-core (dual-core only supported for the above two boards)